 How to Protect Your Earnest Money Deposit

-If you aren't sure how your deposit is handled, you should ask questions at the time you make an offer.
-Ask to see the verbiage in the contract that guarantees the return of your deposit.
+If you aren't sure how your deposit will be handled, ask questions at the time you make an offer.
+Ask to see the wording in the contract that guarantees the return of your deposit and addresses how long it will take to get your deposit back.
 Not every purchase contract affords this type of protection.

 What Is an Earnest Money Deposit?

-So, How Much Is Enough?
+How Much Earnest Money Is Required?

-Because there is no set amount, it varies from market to market and across the country.
-In California, for example, deposits are generally 1 to 3 percent of the sales price.
-Buyers here do not often put down more than 3 percent since most sign a liquidated damages clause that limits the seller to 3 percent of the purchase price as damages in the event of a default.
-Although, it is unusual for a buyer purchasing a $300,000 home to put down $1,000, especially if the buyer is obtaining 100% financing, like a VA loan.
-In those scenarios, the deposit is most often refunded to the buyer and subsequently used as a credit toward closing costs because the financing makes up the entire purchase price.
+Because there is no set amount, earnest money deposit amounts vary from market to market and across the country.
+In California, for example, deposits are generally 1% to 3% of the sales price.
+California buyers do not often put down more than 3% since most sign a liquidated damages clause that limits the seller to 3% of the purchase price as damages in the event of a default.
+An experienced real estate agent can advise you on the typical earnest money percentage in your area.

-Be Careful to Whom You Give Your Deposit
+Be Careful With Your Deposit

 When making an offer and submitting your earnest money deposit, it pays to be informed.
 While issues are rare, ensure you know to whom you're giving the deposit and keep the following tips in mind:

 - Never give an earnest money deposit directly to the seller.